a-renzini/pygwb/docs/simulator.rst

 ========================================

 In this tutorial, we show how the ``pygwb.simulator`` module can be used to simulate a gravitational-wave background.
-We consider both the case where a power-law spectrum is injected, and where individual compact binaries are injected.
+We consider both the case where a power-law spectrum is injected, and where individual compact binary coalescences (CBCs) are injected.
 For more information about the module, we refer the reader to the ``pygwb.simulator`` `documentation page <api/pygwb.simulator.html>`_.

 **1. Simulating a stochastic gravitational-wave background**